igorolhovskiy/volts/README.md

     </actions>
 </config>
 ```
+Here we specify optional parameter `realm`, that can be used for additional security check.
 #### Simple call scenario
 Register with 1 account and make a call from `90001` to `88881`.
 Max wait time to answer - 15 sec, duration of connected call - 10 sec.</br>
 Point, we don't register account `90001` here, as we're not receiving a calls on it, just need to provide credentials on INVITE.</br>